Kimzzxf/DiscordV14-Bot-Music-Button/README.md

 # Button Music Bot Template (Discord.js v14)

-This is a template for a Discord bot with buttons, modal, and slash commands.
+This is a template for a Music Discord bot with buttons, modal, and slash commands.

 ## Contact
 <div id="Discord-m" align="center">